paketo-buildpacks/paketo-website/content/docs/reference/php-reference.md

 the various locations that will also be considered as configuration sources.

 ### [PHP Distribution Buildpack][bp/php-dist] Configuration
+This section lists the various configuration sources for PHP `.ini` files that are made available to PHP at run-time.
 1. The [default PHP `ini` file][bp/php-dist-ini] found from the PHP Distribution itself, with no modifications.
 It can be found on the container inside the PHP Distribution Buildpack layer under `/etc/php.ini`.